chrisrichardson/git-novice/_episodes/07-remotes.md

 ## bitbucket GUI

-Browse to your `planets` repository on bitbucket.
+Browse to your `cocktails` repository on bitbucket.
  * Try clicking on the 'Source' button on the left.
 You can use this to browse all the files in your repository.
 By using the dropdown menu with the git hash (e.g. d69e7a9) you can choose which version of the